open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

  caption: "The `keyboard_response` at the end of Step 7."
 --%

+<div class='info-box' markdown='1'>

+### Background box

+__Tip__ -- By default, the `keyboard_response` will use the `correct_response` variable to determine whether a response was correct.
+But you can use a different variable as well.
+To do this, enter a variable name between square brackets (`[my_variable]`) in the correct response field.

+__Tip__ -- If 'flush pending key presses' is enabled (it is by default), all pending key presses are discarded when the `keyboard_response` item is called.
+This prevents carry-over effects, which might otherwise occur if the participant accidentally presses a key during a non-response part of the trial.

+__Tip__ -- To use special keys, such as '/' or the up-arrow key, you can use key names (e.g., 'up' and 'space') or associated characters (e.g., '/' and ']').
+The 'List available keys' button provides an overview of all valid key names.

+</div>

 ## Step 8: Configure the incorrect (sampler) item

 The *incorrect_sound* item doesn't need much work.
 Essentially we only need to select the sound that should be played.
 Click on *incorrect_sound* in the overview to open its tab.
 Click on the 'Browse' button and select `incorrect.ogg` from the file pool.

-<div class='info-box' markdown='1'>

-### Background box

-__Tip__ -- You can use variables to specify which sound should be played by using a variable name between square brackets as (part of) the file name.
-For example, `[a_word].ogg`.

-__Tip__ -- The `sampler` handles files in `.ogg` and `.wav` format.
-If you have sound files in a different format, [Audacity] is a great free tool to convert sound files (and much more).

-</div>

 The sampler now looks like %FigStep8.
 You can download the experiment up to this point here: